uceewl4/DLNLP_assignment23_24-SN23043574/README.md

 **Module**: ELEC0141: Deep Learning for Natural Language Processing \
 **Project name:** DLNLP final assignment \
 **Scope:** Deep Learning, Natural Language Processing, Research, Simulation \
 **Github:** https://github.com/uceewl4/DLNLP_assignment23_24-SN23043574.git (The private respository will become public once the deadline is passed.
 You can also download the project through Google Drive link provided in the report.
 And please see the video demonstration in Google drive as well.
 It has to be emphasized that the project is majorly run on UCL GPU server and Google Colab.
 It can be run on CPU of your PC, but it will be much slower.
-Hence, it's recommended to watch my video or to run my project on GPU server.
+Hence, it's recommended to watch my video.
 You can also test the running on CPU with small epochs.
 Please follow the guidelines in Requirement and Usage to run the project.
 Thanks a lot.)

 ## Description
 ### 1. Project Structure